jpeoples/jpeoples.github.io/src/now.jinja.md

 {% import "layouts/macros.html" as macros %}

 {% block content_header %}
-{{macros.header("What I'm Doing Now", "Last updated: 2019-12-13")}}
+{{macros.header("What I'm Doing Now", "Last updated: 2020-05-04")}}
 {% endblock %}

 {% block content %}
 {% filter markdown %}

-I am currently writing my PhD thesis in computer science at Queen's University, with an expectation to graduate in the summer of 2020.
+I successfully defended my PhD thesis on April 21, 2020, on the *Composition of Transformations in Feature-Based Registration*.

 **I am actively looking for work opportunities, ideally to start in August or September 2020.** I am located in Ontario, Canada, but am